What Lies Ahead for Hiring and the Labor Market in 2025

 Dec 12, 2024

-Slower, Steady Growth Is the New Normal
+Slower, Steady Growth is the New Normal

-The labor market is stabilizing – a promising sign for long-term economic health.
-However, many industries may still face challenges.
-Job gains have been concentrated in a few sectors, with government, healthcare, and leisure and hospitality accounting for nearly two-thirds of new jobs added over the past year.
 Private sector growth has been more sluggish.
-The good news is that layoffs have not increased substantially, and we haven’t seen a big spike in the unemployment rate or unemployment insurance claims.
+The good news is that layoffs have not increased substantially, and we haven’t seen a big spike in the unemployment rate.

-“Job candidates are more likely to click on postings with disclosed pay ranges,” Mallory notes. " HR teams have been underwater for quite some time.
-You don't want them wasting time with a candidate who is not going to be a fit, or you're not going to be able to align on compensation.”
+Job candidates are more likely to click on postings with disclosed pay ranges.
+And with HR teams feeling stretched thin for quite some time, you don't want them wasting time with a candidate who is not going to be a fit, or you're not going to be able to align on compensation.

 Generational Shifts and Workplace Expectations

-As Mallory points out, this shift is reshaping how companies approach compensation conversations: “Communication is key.
-Companies need to equip their managers to handle these discussions, reinforcing the values behind their pay strategies.”
+Communication is key.
+Companies need to equip their managers to handle these discussions, reinforcing the compensation philosophies underpinning their pay strategies and structures.

 To get more depth and insight into these hiring conditions, subscribe to LaborIQ’s newsletter.
 LaborIQ Insights empowers HR teams to make informed decisions, whether it's setting realistic hiring targets or building transparent compensation structures.